fedora-infra/python-fedora/doc/flask_fas_openid.rst

     fas = FAS(app)

     # Application configuration
     # SECRET_KEY is necessary for the Flask session system.
-It nees to be secret to
+It needs to be secret to
     # make the sessions secret but if you have multiple servers behind
     # a load balancer, the key needs to be the same on each.
     app.config['SECRET_KEY'] = 'change me!'